jlusong15/contra-covid/README.md

 # ConTra COVID19
-A simple sign in form for Contact Tracing.
+A simple sign in form for Contact Tracing by Jennifer Lusong using AngularJS.

 ### Run the Application